Friday, 14 November 2025

 Kemsing library

-Pond Otford
+Pond at Otford

 No 421 alone before taking Twitton Lane to Polhill